 It seems unimaginable that having strep throat as a child could lead to rheumatic heart disease and death for thousands of young adults.
 Yet, this is the case for many young people in Rwanda each year.

 The Department of Surgery at Dalhousie University and Halifax’s QEII heart surgeon, Dr. Keir Stewart and IWK heart surgeon, Dr. David Horne are committed to helping address the expected outcomes for many Rwandans through their outreach efforts overseas.
 In May 2022, two heart teams consisting of doctors, nurses and allied medical staff will travel to Kigali, Rwanda from Halifax.
 They will perform one week of life-saving adult cardiac surgeries, almost exclusively valve replacements requiring heart-lung bypass at Rwanda’s King Faisal Hospital.
 The following week, a similar-sized pediatric team will travel to Kigali and perform a week of congenital heart surgeries on children.

-Once the surgeries are completed, the teams will continue to share knowledge with local partners and work towards a long-term goal of building capacity to establish a dedicated center of cardiac care at the King Faisal Hospital.
-The vision for this center is for local healthcare professionals to gain the skillset to complete adult surgeries on their own, and to create a training program for visiting pediatric specialists to help with surgeries on young children.
-This synergy will enable Dalhousie to form a partnership with Rwanda University and ultimately establish an exchange program between medical student residents.
+Once the surgeries are completed, the teams will continue to share knowledge with local partners and work towards a long-term goal of building capacity to develop their own independent cardiac surgery program.
+The vision is for local healthcare professionals to gain the skillset to complete adult surgeries on their own, and to create a training program for visiting pediatric specialists to help with surgeries on young children.

 Supporting Our Health Partners Abroad